Romanow/Romanow/README.md

 ### Hi there 👋

-🙂 I'm Team and Tech lead in VRB company.
+🙂 I'm Software Architect in Innotech company.
 Programming Java, Kotlin, sometimes make some DevOps things.

 🖥 Favorite languages and technoligies: